The Saw Doctors: Rise to fame

 The Saw Doctors rose to national attention during 1987 and 1988 as they toured in support of popular Irish bands such as the Hothouse Flowers and The Stunning.
 In the spring of 1988, when The Saw Doctors were playing a six-week residency at the Quays Bar in Galway, their live show attracted the attention of The Waterboys, who were then recording their Fisherman's Blues album in nearby Spiddal.
 Pub sessions and budding friendships among the two groups would prove fruitful for the Saw Doctors' future and would see eventual crossovers between the two groups.
 The band's current saxophonist, Anthony Thistlethwaite, and former drummer, Fran Breen, have both been members of The Waterboys.

 In the autumn of 1988, The Saw Doctors filmed a rockumentary on a flat-bed truck while driving between Galway and Salthill to parody U2's newly released Rattle and Hum film, in which U2 played Bob Dylan's "All Along the Watchtower" from a flat-bed truck in San Francisco.
 The Saw Doctors' Crackle and Buzz had its "world premiere" at the Claddagh Palace Cinema in Galway.
 The Saw Doctors played live from the cinema's balcony, caricaturing the short acoustic set U2 played atop the Savoy Cinema on O'Connell Street when Rattle and Hum premiered there on 27 October 1988.
 Footage from the stunt was featured on RTÉ's main evening news.

 In late 1988 and early 1989, The Saw Doctors accompanied The Waterboys on tours of Ireland and Great Britain.
 In August 1989, The Waterboys' frontman Mike Scott produced the band's first single, "N17," a song about an Irish emigrant wishing to be back on the N17 national route that connects Galway with County Mayo and County Sligo, passing through the Saw Doctors' hometown of Tuam.
+Singer Mike Scott recalled the interactions: "I worked with the Saw Doctors in two capacities.
+They were our support band on tour, and a wonderful support band.
+It was their first proper tour, so they brought to it that sense of being thrilled: ‘We’re in a real band out on the road!’
+We had been on the road for ten years, so it was a great reminder for us what it feels like.
+They were a great band, and the other capacity was as a producer.
+I produced their first record: ‘N17’.
+They were green then, but very good in the studio.
+We got the job done.”

 Although "N17" did not chart upon its original release, the band's appearance at the inaugural 1990 Féile music festival in Thurles, County Tipperary, cemented their reputation as a live act.